shawn-nyk/tp/docs/DeveloperGuide.md

 **Extensions**

  1a.
-Similar to adding a company.
+Similar to extension 1a of adding a company.

  1b.
 InternHunter detects an invalid index. <br/>
   1b1.
 InternHunter displays an error message and informs the user that the index is out of bounds. <br/>